 Includes 6 standards that support an outcome which minimises the risk of infection to consumers, service providers and visitors.
 Infection control policies and procedures are practical, safe and appropriate for the type of service provided and reflect current accepted good practice and legislative requirements.
 The organisation provides relevant education on infection control to all service providers and consumers.
 Surveillance for infection is carried out as specified in the infection control programme.
+Standards applicable to this service fully attained. --- -- -- --

-The infection control programme and its content and detail are appropriate for the size, complexity and degree of risk associated with the service.
 The infection control programme is implemented and meets the needs of the services and provides information and resources to inform the service providers.
 Documentation evidences that relevant infection control education is provided to all service providers as part of their orientation and as part of the ongoing in-service education programme.
-Surveillance of infections is completed, analysed and corrective actions documented.
+The type of surveillance undertaken is appropriate to the size and complexity of the facility.
 Standardised definitions are used for the identification and classification of infection events.
 Results of surveillance are acted upon, evaluated and reported to relevant personnel in a timely manner.
-There has been one outbreak since the previous audit which was managed well.
+There have been no outbreaks since the previous audit.